broadinstitute/firecloud_developer_toolkit/README2.md

 FIRECLOUD_WDL_METHOD_NAME=${FOLDER}
 ```

-README.testtask.md
+**README.taskname.md**
 * Minimalist readme file for your task.
 ```
-# README for testtask
+# README for taskname
 ```

-###### Simple task
+### Edit template to add a single task
-If you have a script that runs elsewhere and you would like to dockerize it, follow these steps:
+When you have a script that runs elsewhere and you would like to dockerize it, follow these steps:

-* run `. createnewtask <taskname>` as described above.
+* run `. createnewtask taskname` as described above, to create a hello-world template
-* Import your source code
+* Import your source code to taskname/src/
-    * Either ignore or get rid of src/hello.py
+    * Either ignore or get rid of taskname/src/hello.py
-    * If you have an independent script or set of scripts, copy them all into the <taskname>/src directory.
+    * If you have an independent script or set of scripts, copy them all into the taskname/src directory.
-    * If you have common code that you want to pull into multiple docker images
+    * If you have common code that you want to share among multiple docker images
-        * put just the code that is specific to this task under the <taskname>/src directory.
+        * put just the code that is specific to this task under the taskname/src directory.
         * create a directory outside of this task, eg <reponame>/common, and copy the common code there.

-* Update the sourcefiles.<taskname>.list file
+* Update the sourcefiles.taskname.list file
-    * If you have an independent script, ie all of your code lives under <taskname>/src, then you can leave this file alone.
+    * If you have an independent script, ie all of your code lives under taskname/src, then you can leave this file alone.
     * If you want to pull in files from elsewhere in the repo into the build, add source-destination pairs to this file.
 Everything under a source directory will be recursively copied.
 If the destination is a directory, be sure to terminate it with a slash.

-* Update the docker file: docker.testtask.txt
+* Update the docker file: docker.taskname.txt
     * Add whatever other languages or packages you need.
     * Refer to the ```install``` directory under FDT for common installation recipes.
     * Refer to dockerfile best practices to avoid common pitfalls.

-* Update the WDL: taskdef.testtask.wdl.
+* Update the WDL: taskdef.taskname.wdl.
     Test the WDL syntax via `validatewdl`.
 Blank output means OK.

-    The tools only work with a single WDL file within the task/<taskname> directory, with the standard name.
+    The tools only work with a single WDL file within the task/taskname directory, with the standard name.
 If you want to have multiple WDL files that all use the same docker image, see the Workflows section (below).

-    Inputs
+    **Inputs**
     * Modify the inputs to match your task
     * Note that all input files will be in separate directories.
 Add code here to symlink indexs to live in the same directory as the file they index, eg for BAMs and VCFs.
     * Untar reference file bundles if needed.
         * You probably want to put them into a subdirectory of the output directory - putting them anywhere else, eg /tmp, will bloat the boot disk and cause mysterious VM lockups if it fills.
 An issue has been filed to request Firecloud stores the whole docker image, not just the execution and inputs directories, on the output disk.
     * For aggregation parameters (eg when running on a sample_set with a sample-level annotation), parse the representation passed in from Firecloud.

-    Outputs
+    **Outputs**
     * Ok to leave outputs blank initially - run things locally first, then see the exact outputs to fill in.

-    Command
+    **Command**
     * Update the commandline to run your algorithm
     * Be extremely careful that a failure anywhere in your command, or in the input/output processing, causes a non-zero exit code to be returned from the comamnd block.
 You can do this by using Python for the whole command block or by setting bash flags such as `set -euo pipefail`.
     * All outputs should be written to the CWD or one of its subdirectories.
 Any files written elsewhere will bloat the boot disk (see discussion under reference files, above).

-    Update the Docker repo information
+    **Update the Docker repo information**
     * These edits are not as important when running locally, before pushing to Dockerhub.
     * Dockerhub = docker.io, Google container registry = us.gcr.io.
         *Google's seems more reliable than Dockerhub's, but someone had trouble making private containers work due to FC service account issues, and the pricing is a bit different.
-    * update the repo name testtask, if you want.
+    * update the repo name taskname, if you want.
 This repo needs to have already been created.
     * update the version number, if you want.
 (Note that there is active work related to setting this version number.)

-    Update the VM specs
+    **Update the VM specs**
     * Irrelevant for running on local Cromwell
     * On Firecloud, memory and cpu requests rounded up to nearest pre-defined VM type (see https://cloud.google.com/compute/pricing)
     * The boot disk can stay at 10GB, unless your algorithm must write to someplace outside the output directory.
     * The output disk must be sized to hold all input files, intermediate files, and output files.
     * See best-practices for how to set the preemptible flag

-    Update meta tags
+    **Update meta tags**
     * Fill in contact info of the maintainer

-* Update the test inputs: inputtest.testtask.json
+* Update the test inputs: inputtest.taskname.json
     * This file is only used locally, not on Firecloud.
     * After significant WDL changes, you may want to use `createinputtest` to create a inputtest.tesktask.json.template file, to get all of the naming correct.
     * Files are passed in as JSON strings.
 Currently they must start with /, http, or gs://. 'tests/' will also likely be supported soon, to allow test data to be referenced via a relative path.